rwpalmer/tzLib/README.md

 ## Automatically maintains the device's local time settings.

-#### So, what does "Automatically" mean?
+### So, what does "Automatically" mean?
 tzLib does not sense the device's time zone, but ...
-*	tzLib will configure local time based on a firmware defined "time zone ID", or "Olson Name".
+*	tzLib will configure local time based on a firmware defined "default time zone ID", or "Olson Name".
 *	Particle makes it possible to Accept time zone changes from the web.
 *	tzLib performs time zone changes in real-time, and remembers the current timezone when the device reboots.
 *	tzLib should be able to accept time zone changes from geopositioning software as well, but that has yet to be proven.